yahms/homebridge-electrolux-broadlink-ac/README.md

 ### note re fan speed

+adds 3 buttons, one for an 'Auto' mode, one for mould proof, one for turning the LED display and /Beep on / off

+### note re fan speed

 fan speed in apple home is a %

 on these ACs there is 6 settings so it maps this way: